nchaloult/nchaloult.github.io/README.md

 ### Special Program

 Some "programs," like `clear` and `help`, have special behavior.
 Their logic is handled in the `getStatementsArrayForCommand` function in the `Shell` component.

+## Color Scheme

+[Solarized light](https://ethanschoonover.com/solarized/) (well, almost... there's no syntax-highlighting-like behavior going on here, so no colors other than the different base shades)